Gbps/sourceengine-packetentities-rce-poc/README.md

 Patched April 30th, 2021.

-For code related to Frida: ./src/agent/
+For code related to Frida and the bug chain: ./src/agent/

 For code related to the map leak script: ./map_leak/